-Given the strong business unit earnings experienced in both of the Corporation's segments as well as the sustained profitability of the Corporation's consolidated earnings in 2018 all NEOs, except for the VP and General Manager of the Castool group, earned a cash bonus in accordance with the formulae described above in amounts set forth in the Summary Compensation Table set out below.
-These formulae are driven by the Corporation's earnings and not its stock price; however, the 2018 cash bonus awards are consistent with and positively correlated with Exco's superior performance compared to the S&P/TSX Small Cap index in 2018 as summarized in the Performance Graph below.
-The VP and General Manager of the Castool group earned, by strict application of the Cash Bonus formula, a bonus of \$100,000.
-A discretionary one-time payment of \$90,000 was awarded in recognition of Castool's product development initiatives in 2018.
+In 2019 all NEOs, except for the VP and General Manager of the Castool group, earned a cash bonus in accordance with the formulae described above in amounts set forth in the Summary Compensation Table set out below.
+These formulae are driven by the Corporation's earnings and not its stock price; however, the 2019 cash bonus awards are consistent with and positively correlated with Exco's underperformance compared to the S&P/TSX Small Cap index and the Automotive & Components index in 2019 as summarized in the Performance Graph below.
+The VP and General Manager of the Castool group earned, by strict application of the Cash Bonus formula, a bonus of \$71,000.
+A discretionary one-time payment of \$130,000 was awarded in recognition of Castool's product development initiatives in 2019.